peterantypas/maiana/README.md

 ![Image](images/UnitExterior.jpg?raw=True "Exterior View")

-I have refined the design somewhat, and it now has a name: It's called "Maiana", borrowed from a Pacific atoll in the Kiribati islands.
-I do intend to trademark this, in the same way that "Arduino" is a trademark that identifies the original rather than the many clones that will inevitably emerge.
+I have refined the design somewhat, and it now has an "official" name, borrowed from a Pacific atoll in the Kiribati islands.
+I do intend to trademark this, in the same way that "Arduino" is a trademark that identifies the original rather than the many clones that inevitably emerged.

 ## Overall description